pt8o/test-amb/MISC.md

 ## Code style

 I've written the `OpenaiRequest` as a module in `lib/utils/` with a few methods (`openai_request`, `get_embeddings`, `get_completion`).
 This works but does not feel "Rails-y" as an approach.
 I think this would be better as a class, with these functions as class methods, so we would invoke them more like a library, e.g. `OpenaiRequest.completion(query)`.
+This looks pretty close to how the Ruby OpenAI gems worked.
+It would not be too hard of a refactor.

+## UX

+I've matched the existing design.
+Sometimes I wonder whether old questions/answers should stay up in a chat-style interface, though I do like the simplicity.

+The saved questions get answered instantly while new questions go to OpenAI, and that request can take a long time, sometimes several seconds.
+This discrepancy is weird UX and I wonder how we could let the user know that some questions will take longer to answer than others, without them needing to know about how the machine works.

+## Error handling

+This is probably the weakest part of the app at the moment.
+The frontend is sent a pretty generic error message, and backend errors are not logged anywhere.